 How will an accountant help me?

 Accountants can offer a range of services from annual accounts preparation to a full management service.
-They can help you organise your finances, provide guidance in record keeping and even provide training in your accounts software (if they are familiar with the software you use).
+They can help you organise your finances, provide guidance in record keeping and even provide training in your accounting software (if they are familiar with the software you use).

 They are likely to have worked with other businesses within your field so may also be able to offer you day-to-day advice on running and developing your business, such as charging suitable prices (which are competitive) and keeping control of your costs.